UchuServer/Uchu/README.md

 ### Option A: Using a release
 - Download and run [Uchu Tool](https://github.com/UchuServer/UchuTool/releases/latest)
-  - If you've installed the client with Nexus LU Launcher, that's it - you're ready to go.
-Continue to [Getting ready to play](#getting-ready-to-play).
-  - If you've done a manual client installation, set the client resources path in `config.xml` as described under [Configuration](#configuration), and then run Uchu Tool again.
+- Set the client resources path in `config.xml` as described under [Configuration](#configuration), and then run Uchu Tool again.

 Whenever you run Uchu Tool, it will automatically check for updates and (when applicable) offer to install them for you.